HelloChandigarh/SuperMarket_Thoughtworks/README.md

-# SuperMarket_Thoughtworks
+# SuperMarket
-A supermarker basic java application to generate invoice
+A supermarket basic java application to generate invoice for a customer based on a hierarchial doscount model